dylanreed/dylan.blog/_posts/2007-06-11-an-apology-to-those-who-where-put-off-by-paid-posts.markdown

 tags: []
 comments: []
 ---

-<p>I am quite sorry that I have been doing paid posts so much recently.
+I am quite sorry that I have been doing paid posts so much recently.
 Basically I am a greedy little bastard and want to make lots of money on my blog.
-I am making sure to put <em>Paid Post </em>right after the title.</p>
+I am making sure to put _Paid Post _right after the title.

-<p>I will also try not to group them as tightly together, maybe one or two a week at most.
+I will also try not to group them as tightly together, maybe one or two a week at most.
 Or one per five regular posts.
-We'll see.</p></p>
+We'll see.